kniEngine/kni/README.md

 If you are interested in contributing fixes or features to Kni, please read our [contributors guide](CONTRIBUTING.md) first.

-### Subscription

-If you'd like to help the project by supporting us financially, consider supporting us via a subscription for the price of a monthly coffee.

-Money goes towards hosting, new hardware and if enough people subscribe a dedicated developer.

-There are several options on our [Donation Page](http://).

 ## Source Code

 The full source code is available here from GitHub: